Git Style Guide

 I’ve employed two different styles of committing in my experience.
 I currently prefer the “google style” of “one commit, many amends” but it requires you to be a power user of git (so it is not beginner friendly).

-On teams with less experience or if you anticipate needing to share your development branches across many computers, you should prefer the “many commits, one on merge” strategy.
+On teams with less experience or if you anticipate needing to share your development branches across many computers, you should prefer the “many commits, one on merge strategy.

-One commit, many amends
+One commit, many amends (preferred)

 AKA the “single commit” strategy.

-This strategy employs a single commit for a single change, but you override the commit as you iterate.
+This strategy employs a single commit for a single change, but you override the commit as you develop.
 You can still get back history, but it’s through the less well-known git reflog and you will need to be careful when you push since you have to use -f.

 When to commit: Make a commit for every change and overwrite your commit when you update it.